 In general, we are following these key principles:

 We will continue to monitor the situation and implement changes as and when they are required.

 Brentwood Housing Trust has been operating in Brentwood since 1966.
-We are a small not-for-profit organisation and registered with the Industrial and Provident Society as well as the Homes and Communities Agency.
+We are a small not-for-profit organisation and registered under the Industrial and Provident Society as well as with Homes England.

 We are proud of being a community-based housing association and we value our independence.
 Although we work mainly, in Brentwood we have one scheme in Havering and we remain committed to assisting those in housing need with a local connection.

 We own and manage 200 homes in various tenure types.
 The Trust is controlled by a Board of Management who set the strategic direction and agree the policies and procedures.
 It is up to the office team to ensure that our homes are managed to the highest standard within the policies set.